AERESAL/Neighborhood-hackclub/README.md

 # VolunteerHub
--Find local volunteering opporunites and tack your volunteer hours.
+- Find local volunteering opporunites and tack your volunteer hours.

 ## Things to make
 - Server to login into check volunteer